JaapN/ProgrammeerProject/README.md

 •	technical problems or limitations that could arise during development and what possibilities you have to overcome these:

 Getting the barcharts to work in linked view.
 Implementing linked views.
 Adding an operative select menu for building and displaying various graphs.
+But especially converting the data to usable data structures.

 •	a review of similar applications or visualizations in terms of features and technical aspects (what do they offer? how have they implemented it?):

-The last assignment of Data Processing is relatively comparable in concept.
+The last assignment of Data Processing is fairly comparable conceptually.

 Minimum viable product
 Be sure to make clear which parts of the application define the minimum viable product (MVP) and which parts may be optional to implement.

-The MVP should be a map colored by Internet users (in percentages), barcharts when clicking on a country, and at least one graph (it should offer a select menu to pick which variables to plot against each other).
+The MVP should be a map colored by 4 variables, barcharts when clicking on a country, and at least one graph (it should offer a select menu to pick which variables to plot against each other).

 ----------

-ALTERNATIVE:
-(Alternative idea: The user will be able to explore and analyse possible correlates (most notably, percentage of Internet users) with educational field of study in all countries of the world.
-It will display whether a high number of Internet users (implying accessible Internet) stimulates different life choices.
-More importantly, the graph will explore whether STEM disciplines (Science, Technology, Engineering, Mathematics) are more common in countries with a high number of Internet users.
-After all, the Internet is a huge source of information, and is gradually getting more and more important.
-The same map will also be constructed by GDP instead of Internet users as well.).

-(Alternative: Clicking on a country pops up a barchart with the study-field distribution data for the respective country.
-The colors of the colored map will depend on the percentage of Internet users.).

-(Alternative: an interactive map and barcharts.
-Perhaps even two maps, and perhaps even graphs as well.
-But the latter aren’t part of the MVP.)

-(Alternative: Map (colored by Internet users) and linked barcharts.
-Possibly two maps (Internet users and GDP).
-Perhaps even graphs (between STEM/Science, math and computing + engineering and Internet users / GDP).).

-(Alternative: Quite uncertain as of now.
-Perhaps the formatting of the csv files to usable data objects.
-And getting nice design to display the data with…

-Actually, being able to select the data I need to draw the graphs with; this probably isn’t that easy to do, as there are a lot of redundant columns and rows in my data as well.).

-(Alternative: The world map (by Internet users) with linked views to explorative barchart (field of study) defines the MVP.).